College | October 3, 2022 | Prima Bhakyapaibul

 Work Study

-Federal work study is a federal program that the school participates in where you work to earn your financial aid, like a part-time job.
-You do not have to pay back the money you earned.
+Federal work study is a program that schools participate in where you work to earn your financial aid, like a part-time job.
+You don't have to pay back the money you earned.

 How to weigh your options

-If you’re still deciding which school to attend, your financial aid offers could be the deciding factor.
-When it comes to comparing your financial aid offers, you’ll have to compare the aid with the cost of attendance at each school.
-Make a spreadsheet of your offers to keep everything organized and easily subtract the financial aid from the cost of attendance to compare how much each school you are considering will cost you out-of-pocket.
+If you’re still deciding which school to go to, your financial aid offers could be the deciding factor.
+When it comes to comparing your offers, you’ll have to compare the aid with the cost of attendance at each school.
+Make a spreadsheet of your offers and subtract the financial aid from the cost of attendance to compare how much each school will cost you out-of-pocket.

 Accepting your financial aid

 Accepting your financial aid offer is as easy as clicking accept or sending in a form.
 You don’t have to accept everything, but you need to respond by the school’s deadline.
 Maybe you don’t want to have any loans—that’s totally fine.
 You don’t have to accept them.
 But you can still accept the grant or scholarship that was offered.
-It’s all up to you and what’s right for your approach to paying for college.
+It’s all up to you and how you want to approach paying for college.

 If an unexpected change in your financial situation occurs, you may be able to work with the school to appeal for more aid.
 Keep in mind that there must be reasonable evidence for the appeal to take place.